thoughtbot/superglue/README.md

 ```

 #### Working with arrays
-If you want to defer elements in an array, you must should add a key as an option on `array!` to help relax generate a more specific keypath, otherwise it'll just use the index.
+If you want to defer elements in an array, you should add a key as an option on `array!` to help relax generate a more specific keypath, otherwise it'll just use the index.

 ```
 data = [{id: 1, name: 'foo'}, {id: 2, name: 'bar'}]